IBM/jenkins101/docs/lab-02/README.md

     ![](../images/builds.png)

-8. Go to `Builds` > `Builds`.
-Open the `springclient-ns` project.
+15. Go to `Builds` > `Builds`.
+Select the `springclient-ns` project from the `Project` dropdown.
 Once the Jenkins instance is created, the Jenkins instance will start the pipeline to create the `springclient` application.

-9. A pipeline build was started,
+16. A pipeline build was started,

     ![OpenShift Jenkins pipeline started](../images/jenkins-pipeline-started.png)

-10. The `View logs` will open the Jenkins instance,
+17. The `View logs` will open the Jenkins instance,

 ## Resources